Frameworks

 Which Node frameworks and dev servers run under Verklet today, and what to expect from each.

-Verklet runs Node.js-style code, not arbitrary native binaries.
-That means most JavaScript frameworks work in principle; the question is which ones we've actually tested and what edge cases bite.
+Verklet runs Node.js-style code and supported Python in the browser backend, and can promote server-only commands to a managed server backend.
+Most JavaScript framework dev servers work in principle; the question is which ones we've actually tested and what edge cases bite.
 This page walks through the current state.
 The compatibility matrix is the authoritative one-line summary; this page is the longer form.

 Node HTTP servers — supported